mids-w205-fund-of-data-eng/template-project-1/README.md

 ## Parts 1, 2, 3

-We have broken it down into 3 parts, about 1 week's work each to help you stay on track, however, **you will only turn in the project once  at the end of part 3!**
+We have broken down this project into 3 parts, about 1 week's work each to help you stay on track.

+**You will only turn in the project once  at the end of part 3!**

 - In Part 1, we will query using the Google BigQuery GUI interface in the cloud.